 Moving from the taught elements of the core to the dissertation requires that all taught elements are satisfactorily completed.
 Results for each module are considered separately at the Exam Board, and results are moderated.
-Students who fail a module, or who do not wish to proceed to the dissertation for any reason, will be eligible for an exit award for which they have the required number of credits and GPA.
+Students who do not wish to proceed to the dissertation for any reason, will be eligible for an exit award provided they satisfy the required number of credits and GPA requirement (Pass with Merit or higher).

-There are no formal Elective Modules in the Executive Master of Public Administration (MPA) (English) degree program.
+There are no formal Elective Modules in the Executive Master of Public Administration (EMPA) (English or Arabic) degree programs.

-However, students must study EMPA 1504, 1505 and 1506 OR EMPA 1504,1505 and 1507
+However, students must study EMPA 1504, 1505 and 1506 OR EMPA 1504,1505 and 1507 OR EMPA 1504,1505 and 1508:

-- EMPA 1504 Design Thinking and Public Project Management - EMPA 1505 Administrative Leadership and Institutional Performance Management - EMPA 1506 Leadership in Conflict Resolution and Negotiation.
-OR - EMPA 1507 Global Governance
+- EMPA 1504 Public Policy Analysis - EMPA 1505 Administrative Leadership and Institutional Performance Management - EMPA 1506 Leadership in Conflict Resolution and Negotiation.
+OR - EMPA 1507 Global Governance - EMPA 1508 Advanced Topics in Contemporary Public Administration

-The Executive Master of Public Administration (EMPA) (English) program of study has the following pre-requisite requirements.
+The Executive Master of Public Administration (EMPA) (English or Arabic) program of study has the following pre-requisite requirements.

-• EMPA 1501, EMPA1502 and EMPA1503 are prerequisite for EMPA1504, EMPA1505, EMPA1506 and/or EMPA1507.
+• EMPA 1501, EMPA1502 and EMPA1503 are prerequisite for EMPA1504, EMPA1505, EMPA1506 or EMPA1507 or EMPA1508.

-Students may seek permission from the (Associate) Dean of Academic Affairs for permission to study Modules in a different plan (order) than recommended.
+Students may seek permission from the Director of Academic Affairs for permission to study Modules in a different plan (order) than recommended.
 Such decisions must be determined, on a case by case, basis, after considering the extraordinary and/or unforeseen circumstances of the student seeking the revised study plan permission.